HabitatMap: 17 Years in Partnership

 AirCasting is an open-source environmental data visualization platform that consists of a smartphone app and online mapping system.

-In 2007, Michael Heimbinder had a clear purpose: help communities understand and improve their environmental health.
-His organization, HabitatMap, needed to build tools that would make environmental data accessible to everyone - from concerned citizens to schools and researchers.
-After a few challenging attempts with other development teams that couldn't quite bring his vision to life, Michael met our Paul at a New York Tech Meetup.
+When Michael Heimbinder founded HabitatMap in 2007, he had a clear purpose: help communities understand and improve their environmental health.
+After struggling with developers who couldn't bring his vision to life, Michael met our team at a New York Tech Meetup.

 "I had gone through a couple programmers who failed to deliver," Michael recalls.
 "When I met the Lunar Logic team, they agreed to do some development work for free to see how it would go.
 After about a two-week trial, we were excited about the progress and the professional level of service I'd received."